Guidelines for how to be "present" online

 Here’s what I need you to do:

-- Come to any synchronous class.
+- Come to class.
 Not every teacher insists on attending class, but a lot happens in our class, and, if you miss it, you’ll miss a lot.
 And one thing I won’t do is re-teach a class you’ve missed, and I’m not going to record every class.
 I know there will be times when you have to miss, and I’ve made and will continue to make allowances for that.
 However, it is my expectation that you will zoom in to our class, on time, regularly, when the syllabus says too.

 - Sound on--yes, you read right, sound ON.
 Here is something I learned about myself last semester: I loathe the wall of silence I am greeted by in Zoom university.
 My IRL classes are loud, people.
 We are talking, groups are working, stuff is happening.
 I miss that a lot.
 I know it will not always be convenient or possible to have your mic on, but I seriously don't care about extraneous noise--your roommates comings and goings, your baby sister asking for a snack, your mother pretending not to be listening and still asking questions about who that nut on the other side of the camera is.
 Whatever.
 Let's be fully present with each other in our weird Zoom space.